-In addition to appealing a grade informally (see Bylaw 55), students may formally appeal a grade.
+In addition to appealing a grade informally (see Bylaw 51, section 2.7.1), students may formally appeal a grade.

-Graduate appeals must be made in writing to the Dean of Graduate Studies, in accordance with the Graduate Appeals Policy as stated in Senate Bylaw 55: Graduate Academic Evaluation Procedures.
+Graduate appeals must be made in writing to the Dean of Graduate Studies, in accordance with the Graduate Appeals Policy as stated in Senate Bylaw 51 (Section 2): Academic Evaluation Procedures.
 Appeals must be received no later than three weeks after the final mark has been released by the Registrar.